 With the Post Call Action Web Hook you can send data to your web server as soon as a call is completed.
 This applies to every call going through your account.
 The data can include such things as the date and time of the call, call duration, caller ID, actions taken, SourceTrak data and more.

 Some use cases may require the use of multiple web hooks depending on which applications are used.
 Each phone call has a unique Session Id (SID) and this value is available with each web hook.
 The SID can be used to combine data from multiple web hook requests.

 The Call Initiation API makes it easy to set up voice broadcasts, conference calls, initiate phone calls between two parties and more.

 Using the Call Initiation API on the left you can connect two callers directly or by using a Find Me, Virtual Receptionist, Voice-Mail or Survo/IVR.

 For example, you can use the Click-to-IVR method to trigger an interactive call to an agent or customer, using the IVR application.
 These calls can be triggered on a one off basis or based on a schedule if they need to go out sometime in the future.
 If you need to schedule calls to a list of numbers, you can include a url with the request that points to a CSV on your web server.

-Call Initiation API calls will require either your Public Key or API Key.
-These can be found by logging into your account and selecting Developer Tools -> Building Block IDs.
-While logged in the documentation pages include a test panel where you can make real api calls without code during your initial testing.
+Call Initiation API calls will require either your Public Key or Access Keys.
+These can be found/created by logging into your account and selecting Developer Tools -> Building Block IDs, then following the link to "Manage your Access Keys."
+While logged in, the documentation pages include a test panel where you can make real api calls without code during your initial testing.